Kingsford (NSW)

 Residential development activity is lower than average in Kingsford according to AreaSearch's national comparison of local real estate markets

-The average construction cost value of new homes is approximately $979,000, suggesting developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $13.7 million in commercial approvals registered, indicating balanced commercial development activity.
+Supply is lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being constructed at an average value of $979,000, targeting the premium market segment with higher-end properties.
+This financial year has seen $13.7 million in commercial approvals registered, suggesting balanced commercial development activity.
 Compared to Greater Sydney, Kingsford has roughly half the rate of new dwelling approvals per person and ranks among the 11th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
-This lower rate reflects market maturity and possible development constraints.
-New building activity comprises approximately 29.0% detached dwellings and 71.0% townhouses or apartments, suggesting a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
+New building activity shows 29.0% detached dwellings and 71.0% townhouses or apartments, indicating a trend towards denser development appealing to downsizers, investors, and entry-level buyers.

-The location has about 1380 people per dwelling approval, indicating an established market.
-According to the latest AreaSearch quarterly estimate, Kingsford is projected to grow by 3,049 residents by 2041.
+Kingsford has approximately 1380 people per dwelling approval, reflecting an established market.
+By 2041, Kingsford is projected to grow by 3,045 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development